Skip Navigation

 (Serving all Amtrak stations)

-Increased passenger rail service along the NHHS rail corridor will provide important transportation, economic development and environmental benefits.
-Most importantly, it will provide travelers with a fast, safe and reliable public transportation alternative to the congestion that plagues our roads during rush hour each day and to the steadily increasing price of gasoline.
+Increased passenger rail service on the NHHS corridor will provide increased transportation options, economic development and environmental benefits.
+Most importantly, it will provide travelers with a fast, safe and reliable public transportation alternative to the congestion that impacts our roads during rush hour each day and to the steadily increasing price of gasoline.

-The NHHS Rail Program will provide the following benefits:
+The NHHS Program will provide the following long-term benefits:

 Transportation